 Home inspections are a visual evaluation of a home from roof to basement.
-It’s an important step of the home purchase process that alerts buyers of what may need attention before finalizing a contract.
+It’s an important step in the home purchase process that alerts buyers of what may need attention before finalizing a contract.
 Though not required by your mortgage lender or realtor, it is often a highly recommended step to ensure you’re investing in the right property.

-How it works?
 A licensed inspector checks the performance of the home’s roof, driveway, foundation, framing, electrical, HVAC, and plumbing.
 They even go as far as inspecting the general condition of windows, doors, floors, ceilings, and walls.
 Expect the inspection to last anywhere from two to three hours.

-Who’s it for?
-Now something you may not have known: home inspections are not just for buyers, they’re also beneficial for sellers.
+Now, something you may not have known: home inspections are not just for buyers, they’re also beneficial for sellers.